openrepair/datastandard/README.md

-# datastandard
+# Open Repair Data Standard

- A standard for the collection and sharing of open data on electronics repair
+A standard for the collection and sharing of open data on electronics repair.

+More information available at https://openrepair.org/open-data/open-standard/.